casangi/casadocs/docs/index.rst

          bandpass, and fringefit tasks to permit more control of flagging subsets of correlations.
       -  The fringefit task now includes support for dispersive delays.
+      -  The CASA simulator now uses tclean instead of clean.
       -  The ability to correct for heterogeneous antenna pointing offsets stored in the POINTING sub-table of the MS has been added to tclean (gridder='awproject').